DataDog/integrations-extras/sedai/README.md

    ![Add Datadog Integration][3]

-2. Enter a nickname and the API Key for your Datadog account, enable it and test the integration.
+2. Enter a nickname and the API key for your Datadog account.
+Enable and test the integration.

    ![Setup Datadog API Key][4]